Updated June 2013

 Note: Grant funding may only be administered by an eligible Canadian institution.
 However, the intellectual leadership and governance for Connection Grant activities may come from within the research community and/or from within the public, private and/or not-for-profit sectors.

-Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant or project director status with the Connection Grants funding opportunity.
+Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant or project director status in a Connection Grants application.

 Postdoctoral fellows/researchers are eligible to be an applicant or project director for a Connection Grant.
 However, in order for SSHRC to release grant funds, he/she must formally establish an affiliation with an eligible Canadian postsecondary institution within three months of the grant start date, and maintain such an affiliation for the duration of the grant period.

 Co-applicants may be individuals from any of the following:

 - Canadian: Postsecondary institutions; not-for-profit organizations; philanthropic foundations; think tanks; and municipal, territorial or provincial governments.

 - International: Postsecondary institutions.